-Registration fee includes a gender specific quality shirt guaranteed if entry is received by March 5 and post-race refreshments.
+Registration fee includes a Custom wool hat, guaranteed if entry is received by March 5 and post-race refreshments.

 The Friday night pasta dinner will be held this year at Ray’s Boathouse Cantina and is open to friends and family of runners.
 The cost of the dinner is $10 per person and can be purchased on the on-line registration at racemenu.com.

 Alcohol will be available for purchase after the race.

 There will be 5 well-stocked aid stations for the marathon and 3 aid stations for the half marathon.
 This race will be cupless, so bringing your own bottle to refill at aid stations is imperative.
 Medical personnel will be available in case of emergency.

 March in the Rocky Mountains is unpredictable.
 Be prepared for anything from sunburn to extreme winter conditions.
 You are likely to encounter rocks, snow, ice and/or mud.
 Mandatory to carry a water bottle and suggest you carry energy food/fluids and perhaps an extra jacket.
 Some years we experience wonderful weather conditions, but it is still winter.
 So COME PREPARED for bad weather.